cjbackman/cjbackman.com/content/on/mutation-testing.md

 _Figure 2.
 The output from Stryker when mutation testing the calculator._

-Don't mind all the information but you'll see that we get something that says _% score_ (highlighted by a red box), which is the _mutation score_.
+Do not mind all the information but you will see that we get something that says _% score_ (highlighted by a red box), which is the _mutation score_.
 This represents the share of successfully killed mutants.
 100% means all mutants were killed (good tests!) and 0% percent means all mutants survived (bad tests!).
 Additionally, you can see information about the surviving mutant (also highlighted by a red box), namely applying the [EqualityOperator](https://stryker-mutator.io/docs/mutation-testing-elements/supported-mutators/#equality-operator) so that `return number >= 0;` was changed to `return number > 0;`.

 How can we improve our tests based on this information?
 We add a test for the case `.isPositive(0)` like: